-3.3.
-Comparison of Schemes.
-All relevant IHO Member States' ENC schemes should be examined.
+3.3.1 All relevant regional (if they exist) and IHO Member States' national ENC schemes should be examined.
 The schemes of other countries, in particular those providing extensive regional cover, are likely to give a good indication of the scales and numbers of ENCs likely to be appropriate for the international mariner.